hashicorp/consul/website/source/docs/commands/rtt.html.markdown

 Command: `consul rtt`

-The 'rtt' command estimates the network round trip time between two nodes using Consul's network coordinate model of the cluster.
-While contacting nodes as part of its normal gossip protocol, Consul builds up a set of network coordinates for all the nodes in the local datacenter (the LAN pool) and remote datacenters (the WAN pool).
-Agents forward these to the servers and once the coordinates for two nodes are known, it's possible to estimate the network round trip time between them using a simple calculation.
+The `rtt` command estimates the network round trip time between two nodes using Consul's network coordinate model of the cluster.

-It is not possible to measure between LAN coordinates and WAN coordinates because they are maintained by independent Serf gossip pools, so they are not compatible.
+See the [Network Coordinates](/docs/internals/coordinates.html) internals guide for more information on how these coordinates are computed.

 ## Usage